Our School Vision

 Aims of the curriculum

-At Egerton, we aim to provide a curriculum which enables children to make progress and attain exceptional outcomes.
-Knowledge and skills are carefully planned and sequenced so that children’s prior learning is built on and through the application of key skills, used and applied.
-We aim to provide our children with the skills and knowledge to enable them to thrive and flourish in whichever pathway they choose for their future.
+At Egerton, we aim to provide a curriculum which enables all children to make progress and attain exceptional outcomes.
+Knowledge and skills are carefully planned and sequenced so that our children’s prior learning is built on and through the application of key skills, used and applied.
+We aim to provide all of our children with the skills and knowledge to enable them to thrive and flourish in whichever pathway they choose for their future.

 Our curriculum is broad, balanced and enriched with a strong approach to global learning including the teaching of Spanish from Year 1 to Year 6 and the work of our partnership with Egerton Primary School in Kenya.
 It is important that children are supported and actively encouraged to be curious about the world they live in.
 Global learning at Egerton is like a golden thread running through all aspects of the curriculum involving local, national and global aspects.
-The staff work hard to ensure that we are responsive as a team to provide children with learning opportunities to think critically and gain an accurate world view.
+The staff work hard to ensure that we are responsive as a team to provide every child with learning opportunities to think critically and gain an accurate world view.